mirkosprojects/object-recognition-mr/README.md

-│── .gitignore           # Defines files to be ignored in version control │── .gitattributes       # Ensures Git LFS handles large binary files correctly │── README.md            # Documentation for this template │── LICENSE              # License information for the project
+│── .gitignore           # Defines files to be ignored in version control │── .gitattributes       # Ensures Git LFS handles large binary files correctly │── README.md            # Documentation for this template
 ```

 ## 📄 File Descriptions